 Social Security Disability for Bell's Palsy

-Bell's Palsy that has caused severe and lasting nerve damage may make an applicant eligible for disability.
+If your Bell's palsy has caused severe and lasting nerve damage, you might be eligible for disability.

-Treatment for most cases of Bell's Palsy is limited to cortisone treatments and, occasionally, antiviral medication.
-Some rare cases don't respond to treatment and can cause permanent nerve damage that can result in vision loss and synkinesis, a condition where nerves regrow into the wrong muscles.
+Treatment for most cases of Bell's palsy is limited to cortisone treatments and, occasionally, antiviral medication.
+Some rare cases don't respond to treatment and can cause permanent nerve damage that can result in synkinesis, a condition where nerves regrow into the wrong muscles, or problems seeing or speaking.

-Can I Get Disability for My Bell's Palsy?
+Can I Get Social Security Disability for My Bell's Palsy?

-If the SSA does decide your condition meets these criteria because it affects you severely and has lasted 12 months, the agency will next determine whether your Bell's Palsy meets the requirements of a medical condition in its Listing of Impairments.
-Bell's Palsy, however, is not a listing, so you will have to prove to the SSA that your symptoms are so severe that not only are you unable to do your old job, but you are also unable to perform any other jobs in the national or local economy.
+Instead, you'll have a chance to prove that your symptoms are so severe that not only are you unable to do your old job, but you're also unable to perform any other jobs in the national or local economy.

 Can I Still Win Even Though My Bell's Palsy Doesn't Meet a Listing?